hugingstar/hugingstar/README.md

 Hi, i'm yusung lee.
-You can call me "huge" in English.
+You can call me "huge".

 ### 🔖 Research interests
 1. Fault detection and diagnosis for building energy management